John Lukic: Club career

 In the summer of 1990 Arsenal manager George Graham signed David Seaman from Queens Park Rangers – Seaman had been Lukic's understudy at Leeds.
 On his departure, Graham commented "I still think John Lukic is one of the best keepers in the country; I just think David Seaman is the best".

 Having played 277 times for the Gunners, Lukic rejoined Leeds.
 He became their most expensive signing in May 1990, to replace the ageing Mervyn Day, playing a further 265 times.
 Lukic won a second League title in 1991–92 and a runners up medal in the League Cup in 1995–96 where Leeds lost to Aston Villa at Wembley.

 Manager Howard Wilkinson signed Nigel Martyn from Crystal Palace in the summer of 1996 and Lukic rejoined Arsenal on a free-transfer in July 1996.
 Lukic was granted a Testimonial by Leeds United and his two teams, Leeds United and Arsenal, met at Elland Road on 31 August 1996, in which he played for Arsenal in the first half and Leeds in the second half.

 As deputy to David Seaman, he played 15 league games in 1996–97 as cover, but after the signing of Alex Manninger in 1997 he stepped down to No. 3.
 However, with Manninger injured, Lukic was on the bench for Arsenal's 2000 UEFA Cup final loss to Galatasaray, earning him a runners-up medal.

 In 2000, after a series of injuries to the club's other 'keepers, he made a brief return to the first team, playing four times.
 The last of these four games, against Derby County, was a month shy of his 40th birthday; another one of these, a match against Lazio on 17 October 2000, made him, at the time, the oldest player ever to take part in a UEFA Champions League match.
 He retired in 2001 and now coaches part-time.

 International career

 By the 1980s Lukic had attracted the attention of the then Yugoslavia side who approached him about playing for them.
 He declined to pursue England selection.

 Though Lukic played for England at youth and under-21 level, he never won a cap for the senior team.
+He was twice in the full England squad, but was an unused sub in 1981 friendlies at Wembley against Spain and Brazil.
 On 11 December 1990 he was called up to the England "B" squad to play Algeria in Algiers and he kept a clean-sheet in a 0–0 draw against the Algerian top team as he came on as a half-time replacement for Nigel Martyn, who was with Crystal Palace at the time.
 It was to be his last representative appearance.